wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 representing port state in `curCycle`.
 The value of `curPos` is also incremented every time we drive forward `curCycle` by one.
 When `curPos` reaches the end of `curWin`, we swap `curWin` and `nextWin` and reset `curPos`.
 The `nextWin` after switch (i.e. the old `curWin`) is then refilled by moving the next `H` cycles' port states from the map, `ubWin` (stands for "unbounded window").
+This window-filling logic is implemented in member function `advancePos()`.

 The member variable `occupancy` tracks the current size of the window, which equals the sum of `count` in all existing `struct WinCycle` objects.
-When an uop is to be received by the instruction window at cycle `curCycle`, we first drive it forward to the releasing cycle of the previous stage by calling `advancePos()` (explained later).
+When an uop is to be received by the instruction window at cycle `curCycle`, we first drive it forward to the releasing cycle of the previous stage by calling `advancePos()`.
 We then check whether the window is full by comparing `occupancy` with `WSZ`.
 If it is full, no more uop can be received at `curCycle`, in which case we call `advancePos()` to drive the clock forward until at least one slot is vacant.
 The receiving cycle of the uop is `curCycle` as mentioned in previous paragraphs.